lucky20511/Algorithms/list-of-questions/question-list.md

 123. Second Minimum Node In a Binary Tree -- Need to generalize the behavior first

+124. Number of Atoms -- break down the complex task into few simple sub-tasks.

-124. **Partition to K Equal Sum Subsets** -- Need to figure out **How** to do the **Recursion.
+125. **Partition to K Equal Sum Subsets** -- Need to figure out **How** to do the **Recursion.
 Then, try to speed up by pruning.**

-125. **Minimum Window Subsequence** -- Need to figure out how to do the recursion.
+126. **Minimum Window Subsequence** -- Need to figure out how to do the recursion.

-126. **Maximum Length of Repeated Subarray **-- Need to figure out how to do the recursion.
+127. **Maximum Length of Repeated Subarray **-- Need to figure out how to do the recursion.

-127. Number of Atoms --

-128. Maximum Length of Repeated Subarray --
+128. Maximum Length of Repeated Subarray -- Need to figure our hot to do the recursion

 129. My Calendar II -- Need to think about three situation of overlap of two intervals.

+130.
+131.